Rihoj/docker-full-stack/README.md

 ## Install prerequisites

 For now, this project has been mainly created for Unix `(Linux/MacOS)`.

-Perhaps it could work on Windows.
+### Tested and approved OSes
+1. `Linux Mint 18.1 Serena`

+I will try to test and add more OSes to this list, but I can not verify any MacOS.
+If you can, please create a PR updating this list.

 All requisites should be available for your distribution.
 The most important are :